 When you are transferring property upon the finalization of your divorce, you typically have to pay a local recordation tax for the retitling of your property.
 However, Virginia Code § 58.1-811(A)(15) and (16) provide for a tax exemption from the recordation tax for documents pursuant to a divorce decree.
-The attorneys at Smith Strong, PLC can help you ensure that you are receiving the proper tax exemptions in your divorce proceeding, when transferring a property into or out of your name as part of your divorce or separation.
+A divorce lawyer at Smith Strong, PLC can help you ensure that you are receiving the proper tax exemptions in your divorce proceeding, when transferring a property into or out of your name as part of your divorce or separation.

 Divorce Deeds are Tax Exempt